A Master’s thesis is a substantial work that demonstrates original scholarship in your field.

 Thesis Presentation & Dissemination

-During the last stages of revision or after the thesis has been completed, you will be invited to participate in a Thesis Chat as part of the Signum Symposia series.
-This will be a half-hour conversation with the series host to discuss your thesis.
+During the last stages of revision or after the thesis has been completed, you will be invited to participate in a Thesis Theater as part of the Signum Symposia series.
+This will be a conversation with the series host to discuss your thesis.
 These sessions are free and open to the public, presented using audio and video via our classroom software.
 These sessions are recorded, archived, and made publicly available.

-Also, during the final stages of your thesis, you will be expected to consult with your adviser to discuss possible venues for conference presentation and subsequent publication of the thesis.
+Also, during the final stages of your thesis, you will be expected to consult with your Director to discuss possible venues for conference presentation and subsequent publication of the thesis.
 Your thesis will also be archived in the Signum library.